Archive Teaching Kids to Share: Activities for Promoting Turn-Taking

 • Model sharing and turn-taking by sharing with your child and taking turns with them.
 Children learn by watching their parents.

 • Use smartphone apps to teach them turn-taking.
-Just be aware of the negative effects when using the internet and technology excessively.
+Just be aware of the negative effects of using the internet and technology excessively.

 If you want your kid to be able to use smartphone apps to learn how to share but also want to keep them at bay of the dangers of the internet, download Safes.
 This is a parental control app that offers features like limiting screen time and restricting inappropriate content.
 Its app is free to download for Android, iOS, Windows, and MacOS.